Cahaba River Walk Park

 Yes, Cahaba River Swimming Spots Near Birmingham is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming, Rope swing, tubing.
 Always respect posted closures and seasonal restrictions.

-Cahaba River Swimming Spots Near Birmingham is a river on Cahaba River located in AL, near BIRMINGHAM.
+Cahaba River Swimming Spots Near Birmingham is a river on Cahaba River located in Alabama, near Birmingham.
 Find safe, unofficial swimming spots on the Cahaba River near Birmingham.
 Details for Grants Mill Road and Limestone Park, including rope swings, tubing, and access tips.

 Commercial camping along river at Limestone Park.